nilnida/DSA210-Term-Project/README.md

 - Correlation Coefficient (ρ): -0.7657508313887864
 - P-Value: 1.2127188259834856e-33
 - **Reject the null hypothesis**, proving that there is a strong monotonic relation between battery temperature and battery capacity.

+The Spearman correlation coefficient of approximately -0.77 indicates a strong negative monotonic relationship between battery temperature and capacity.
+This means that as temperature increases, battery capacity consistently declines, even if the rate of change is not strictly linear.
+The extremely low p-value confirms that this result is statistically significant.
+This test provides further evidence that thermal conditions have a considerable impact on battery efficiency, supporting the hypothesis that capacity diminishes with rising temperature levels.

 ![image](https://github.com/user-attachments/assets/a9da9746-28a7-4df7-8a16-b1d23ee08a75)